Gokhul2003/Contract_RealEstate_Marketplace_Web3.0/README.md

-# Sample Hardhat Project
+# REAL ESTATE MARKETPLACE CONTRACT CODE

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+This Contract demonstrates about Real Estate Markeplace which provide functionalities such as listing,updating,View etc..

-Try running some of the following tasks:
+First Try running this:-

 ```shell
 npx hardhat help